Lem-c/Unity_CrossFire_base/readme.md

 - Separate audio player for each weapon (implemented using animation events to call the corresponding methods).
 - Footstep sound effects.
 - Player state UI (health, weapon, ammo and weapon slot switch)
+- Hitbox that requires manual adjustment for damage differentiation
 - Recoil pattern system

 ## How to use